 Cons

-If you don’t feel like spending the money for this cardholder, then check out our second choice – the Trayvax Original Wallet.
+If you don’t feel like spending money on this cardholder, check out our second choice – the Trayvax Original Wallet.

 It also has lots of great features but at a much lower price.